MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 In this code, you made several changes to help optimize the query:

-- Add the `Where` clause and eliminate one of the `foreach` loops.
+- Added the `Where` clause and eliminate one of the `foreach` loops.
-- Project only the Title property in the `Select` statement, which is all you need in this example.
+- Projected only the Title property in the `Select` statement, which is all you need in this example.

 Next, retest using the profiling tools.